 It is very important to start obtaining these vaccinations right away.
 A few of the required vaccinations take a series of months to complete.

-All students must obtain both OREGON and WASHINGTON pharmacy intern licenses.
+All students must obtain both Oregon and Washington pharmacy intern licenses.
 It is important to start the process early so you are ready to start your IPPEs in your first year.
-Intern applications should be submitted between 5/1/14 and 6/1/14 to allow time for processing.
-Please do NOT submit your application before 5/1/14.
+Intern applications should be submitted between May 1, 2014 and June 1, 2014 to allow time for processing.
+Please do NOT submit your application before May 1.

 The following resources will help you as you complete the application process:

-- Key Points for your Oregon Intern License
+Key Points for your Oregon Intern License (pdf)

-- For tips on looking up the status of your Washington State Intern Registration, click here.
+Tip sheet (pdf) on looking up the status of your Washington State Intern Registration

-A: The Boards of Pharmacy will send your license and registration directly to the School of Pharmacy.
-You will receive these during Orientation week.
+The Oregon Board of Pharmacy will send your license and registration directly to the School of Pharmacy.
+You will receive this during Orientation week.